marcus1989/Diabetes_DA_project/README.md

     - data cleaning and transformation done through pandas and ML feature engineering.
  - data visualization using Matplotlib, Seaborn and plotly
 * How did you structure the data analysis techniques.
 Justify your response.
+- I had three cleaning steps.
+Each cleaned data is then stored to a .csv file, which is then used for the encoding/transformation step and also for the data visualization step.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?
+- The data I used was already cleaned version.
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?
 - I used chat GPT to check if my approach was correct.
 I also used chatGPT to optimize my code.